List of Saint Seiya characters: Other deities

-Father of Athena, Artemis and Apollo and the Supreme God of the Olympus.
+Father of Apollo, Artemis and Athena, the Supreme God of the Olympus and God of the Heavens.
 His participation is to date, reduced to only mentions by other characters and in background narrative.
 During Athena's trial, Apollon, the God of the Sun explains he is forced to stop her transgressions to protect her and Earth from their father Zeus' all-consuming wrath.